camillegervais/telemetryDisplay/DEVELOPER_GUIDE.md

 │   │   │   ├── types.ts                        # Types app
 │   │   │   └── (autres types)
 │   │   ├── utils/                              # Utilitaires
+│   │   │   ├── cartoAdapters
+│   │   │   │   ├── index.ts                    # Export
+│   │   │   │   └── vcuAdapter.ts               # Logic to import m file from VCU
+│   │   │   ├── cartoImportService.ts           # Code to effectively import the maps and breakpoints in the localStorage
+│   │   │   ├── lutCellLocator.ts               # Find the active cell in a map to highlight it
+│   │   │   └── MapTuningHelpers.ts             # Seems redundant with above
 │   │   └── styles.css                          # Styles globaux
 │   ├── public/                                 # Assets statiques
 │   ├── index.html                              # HTML template